 After two years of writing about consumer economic issues Stefan moved to Dnevnik, the most trusted business daily paper in Bulgaria at this time.
 He covered the business of the biggest Bulgarian steel plant Kremikovtzi, whilst obtaining a Master’s degree in finance at the Academy of Economics "D. A. Tzenov" in 2008.

-Between 2008 and 2010 Kremikovtzi went bankrupt in a similar way to Enron.
-Stefan investigated the reasons for the newspaper's fall.
+Between 2008 and 2010 Kremikovtzi went bankrupt in a similar way to Enron and Stefan investigated the reasons.
 In 2010, together with the TV reporter Valentina Krushkina, he made a documentary movie for the Bulgarian national television which aired twice at prime time.

 From 2009 Stefan's main responsibilities included the fiscal policy and the macroeconomic development of Bulgaria.
 He developed a strong interest in these subjects and has become one of the leading Bulgarian reporters in this area.